lacovo/Meeting-room-booking/README.md

  To install Run

- npm install
+ npm install(it may take a while depending on network speed)

  To run

- npm start (it may take a while depending on network speed)
+ npm start

  To build